chorpo/Sitecore.Algolia/README.md

 ## How to setup

-Find right package for your Sitecore version.
-Currenly project supports Sitecore versions from 7.0 to 8.1.
+Find right Nuget package for your Sitecore version.
+Currenly project supports all Sitecore versions from 7.0 to 8.1 you can find versions matrix below:

 * [Algolia.Sitecore.8.1](https://www.nuget.org/packages/Algolia.Sitecore.8.1/) for Sitecore 8.1
 * [Algolia.Sitecore.8](https://www.nuget.org/packages/Algolia.Sitecore.8/) for Sitecore 8.0
 * [Algolia.Sitecore.7](https://www.nuget.org/packages/Algolia.Sitecore.7/) for Sitecore 7.0-7.2

-Add package to your Visual Studio web project for Sitecore.
+Add Nuget package to your Visual Studio web project for Sitecore.
 Package will add all required DLLs.
-Config files should be added manually.
+Config files should be implemented manually.

-Instructions below are for Sitecore 8.1 version.
+Below you can find instructions for configs setup applicable for Sitecore 8.1.
 Different Sitecore versions may requre slightly different configuration.
-Use default Lucene search configuration to identify these variations.
+Use default Lucene search config files to identify these variations.

 Test project includes sample configuration files:
 * [Index Configuration](https://github.com/dharnitski/Sitecore.Algolia/blob/develop/Score.ContentSearch.Algolia.Tests/SampleConfiguration/AlgoliaTestConfiguration.Sc81.config)